jplusplus/rentswatch-blog/_posts/2016-01-19-slippy-maps.md

 We build Rentswatch to visualize rent prices across borders easily.
 To do so, we needed to make a map.
 Several free and easy-to-use tools exist to map data, such as CartoDB and Google Fusion Tables.
 But they won't let you map several hundred thousand data points fast.
 We had to find something else.

 Inspired by the examples from Comeetie, who mapped revenue in France block by block, and by the Berliner Morgenpost, which mapped the demographic evolution of each city in Europe, we decided to make our own tiles.
-The maps you see online are mainly a large collection of square images - _tiles_ - stiched together.
+The maps you see online are mainly a large collection of square images - _tiles_ - stitched together.
 For each zoom level, the globe is divided in a number of tiles that have a position on a large grid.
 At higher zoom levels, the globe is divided in few tiles.
 The more you zoom, the more tiles you need to cover the globe.
 This, for instance, is tile number 2125/1367 for zoom level 12, which shows a part of Düsseldorf:

 !["The tile 2125/1367, which shows part of Düsseldorf"](http://a.tile.openstreetmap.org/12/2125/1367.png)